eubrunodev/eubrunodev/README.md

 ## Personal Information:
 - I'm 20 years old;
 - From Maringá-PR;
-- Graduated Internet Systems at Unicesumar;
+- Graduated in Internet Systems at Unicesumar;
 - Starting in script development for Fivem, using the vRP framework

 <hr />